rekmarks/dapp-grapher/README.md

 # DappGrapher
 A universal, client-side GUI for composing, deploying, and interacting with systems of smart contracts on Ethereum.
-Still in the prototype stage.
+Currently in the prototype stage.

 Use the default contracts or add your own.
 Any valid contract will work.
 All you need is the JSON output from the Solidity compiler.
 We recommend using [Truffle](https://www.npmjs.com/package/truffle).